code16/sharp/docs/pages/commands.md

 First we need to write a class for our Command.
 It must extend the `Code16\Sharp\EntityList\Commands\EntityCommand` abstract class (for "entity commands", more on that below), and implement two functions.

-First one is `label(): string`, and must simply return the text label of the Command, displayed to the user:
+First one is `label(): string`, and must return the text label of the Command, displayed to the user:

 ```php
 public function label(): string